Ultimate Guide to Call Center Quality Assurance: Tips & Best Practices

 • Did they balance speed with quality, or drag things out unnecessarily?

-• Were they following protocols or making it up as they went?
+• Were they following protocols or improvising?

 2. Monitor and Review Calls Regularly